 Understanding the pathophysiology of the skin is essential for practicing in this rapidly changing medical field.
 The basic and clinical science of dermatology is taught over the three-year period in a number of weekly conferences and lectures.
 These conferences revolve around assigned reading in the latest dermatology texts and periodicals.
 Monthly dermatology grand rounds with participating community specialists provide an additional opportunity to see a number of interesting patients.

 One of the program's assets is its dedicated faculty.
-There are five full time academic dermatologists and two voluntary dermatopathologists .
+There are six full time academic dermatologists, including two Mohs surgeons and one dermatopathologist, as well as one part-time pediatric dermatologist.
 All clinical encounters are closely supervised by the faculty, but patients are assigned to residents as their "primary" dermatologists.
 This provides a great deal of patient-resident continuity during the course of training.

 The dermatology residency program accepts two residents each year through the National Residency Match Program.
 The program is fully accredited by the Accreditation Council for Graduate Medical Education.
 Applications may be filed through the Electronic Residency Application Service (ERAS).